Applies to England

 Features of interest

 The reserve occupies over half of the total area of the Ribble Estuary, and at 5,231 hectares is the third largest NNR in England.
-The reserve includes extensive areas of mud and sand flats and one of the largest single areas of saltmarsh in England, as well as one of the largest ‘managed-realignment’ areas of restored saltmarsh in Britain.
-It has been described as a ‘hotel-restaurant’ for birds as it is a key site in the chain of wetlands which make up the east Atlantic flyway or migration route for over-wintering wildfowl and waders that links Greenland and Siberia and down the coast of Europe and onto Africa.
+The reserve includes extensive areas of mud and sand flats, one of the largest single areas of saltmarsh in England, as well as one of the largest ‘managed-realignment’ areas of restored saltmarsh in Britain.
+It has been described as a ‘service station’ for birds as it is a key link in the chain of wetlands which make up the ‘East Atlantic flyway’, the migration route for over-wintering wildfowl and waders that links Greenland and Siberia and down the coast of Europe and onto Africa.